jloveric/high-order-layers-torch/README.md

 range of definition [-1,1] the polynomial is still defined, whether you want it defined that way at high polynomial order is another question.

+## Issues

+What about instabilities due to steep gradients?
+Seems like you can get around those with various approaches, polynomial refinement is one (start with piecewise linear and than increase the polynomial order after it converges), the lion optimizer helps a lot as well.

+The biggest issues I've experienced though are that it's slower than dense networks and certain operations can take up more memory which can cause major issues with models that already push the limits of your gpu.
+Now that KANs are popular, hopefully there will be enough people to address all these issues.

+In general, with enough effort, it seems I can make them "work" for any place the classic ReLU network works and in certain situations they clearly work much better.
+They also do a great job of overfitting, which just means, I need more data.
+For problems where your inputs are positional, x and y..., they seem to be far better.

 ## Fully Connected Layer Types
 All polynomials are Lagrange polynomials with Chebyshev interpolation points.